We invite you and your family to participate in our music programs. For more information, please contact Dr. Linell Gray Moss, Music Director.

 Dr. Bradley Lehman's expertise in organ, harpsichord, and piano ministry, as well as composition, elevates our music programs.

 Choral Evensong is a contemplative service of sung prayers, hymns, and anthems.
-It is celebrated at 5 pm on the first Sunday of the month, resuming October 2022.
+It is celebrated at 5 pm on the first Sunday of the month.
 There is no charge for admission.
 Guest choirs from colleges, community and churches in our area are featured in this series.

 Instrumental Music is a treasured part of Emmanuel's music ministry.
 We often feature professional and amateur instrumentalists, and nurture instrumental music ministry among our young musicians.